mde/ejs/tutorial.md

 What does this code do?
 It adds a section underneath the title of each ToDo that renders the list of any Steps associated with it.
-It will do this for the entire list of ToDos, without you having to iterate of the list of them, and run a query to fetch the Steps.
+It will do this for the entire list of ToDos, without you having to iterate on them, and run a query to fetch the Steps.
 This is the advantage that eager-fetch of associations gives you.